AdobeDocs/federated-audience-composition.en/help/start/get-started.md

 1. Audience Creation:  Build new audiences from enterprise datasets without copying underlying data and activate those audiences with prebuilt destinations.

 1. Audience Enrichment: Enrich existing audiences in Adobe Experience Platform by utilizing composed audience data that has been federated from the enterprise data warehouse.
 This data will not be persisted in Adobe Experience Platform customer profiles.

-Note that the creation and enrichment of people-based audiences are supported for B2B CDP customer use cases.

 ![diagram](assets/fac-use-cases.png){zoomable="yes"}{width="75%" align="center"}